omkardev7/Mental_disorder_prediction/README.md

 ## Results

-The Results section of this project provides an overview of the performance of the trained machine learning models for yearly mental disorder forecasting.
-Three different regression models were evaluated: Random Forest Regression, Decision Tree Regression, and Linear Regression.

 Random Forest Regression:
-R-squared score: 0.9996331772476117 and
+R-squared score: 0.9996
-RMSE: 0.011423657211499086
+RMSE: 0.0114

-The Random Forest Regression model achieved an outstanding R-squared score of 0.9996331772476117.
-This indicates that the model explains approximately 99.96% of the variance in the target variable, capturing the patterns and trends in the data exceptionally well.
-The high R2 Score further confirms the model's performance.
-Additionally, the Root Mean Squared Error (RMSE) of 0.011423657211499086 suggests that the average difference between the predicted and actual values is very low, indicating the model's accuracy.
+The Random Forest Regression model achieved an impressive R-squared score of 0.9996, indicating that it explains 99.96% of the variance in the data.
+Additionally, the RMSE value of 0.0114 suggests that the model's predictions have a small average deviation from the actual values.

 Decision Tree Regression:

-R-squared score: 0.9993736878978943 and
+R-squared score: 0.9994
-RMSE: 0.014737179665872322
+RMSE: 0.0147

-The Decision Tree Regression model also performed remarkably well, with an R-squared score of 0.9993736878978943, indicating an excellent fit to the data.
-The R2 Score confirms this performance level.
-The RMSE value of 0.014737179665872322 suggests a slightly higher average difference between the predicted and actual values compared to the Random Forest Regression model, but it still reflects a good level of accuracy.
+The Decision Tree Regression model performed exceptionally well, with an R-squared score of 0.9994.
+This indicates a high degree of accuracy in predicting mental disorder prevalence.
+The RMSE value of 0.0147 further supports the model's effectiveness in generating precise estimates.

 Linear Regression:
+R-squared score: 0.9870
+RMSE: 0.0622
+The Linear Regression model achieved a respectable R-squared score of 0.9870, indicating a good fit to the data.
+Although slightly lower than the tree-based models, the RMSE value of 0.0622 suggests that the model's predictions have a moderate level of deviation from the actual values.

+Ridge Regression:
-R-squared score: 0.9869736705560125 and
+R-squared score: 0.9846
-RMSE: 0.06222799210678069
+RMSE: 0.0696

-The Linear Regression model achieved a respectable R-squared score of 0.9869736705560125.
-This indicates that the model explains approximately 98.70% of the variance in the target variable, capturing a significant portion of the patterns in the data.
-The R2 Score confirms this performance.
-The RMSE value of 0.06222799210678069 suggests a higher average difference between the predicted and actual values compared to the other models.
-However, it still provides valuable insights into mental disorder prevalence forecasting.
+The Ridge Regression model also provided reliable estimates, with an R-squared score of 0.9846.
+This indicates a strong linear relationship between the predictor variables and the mental disorder prevalence rates.
+The RMSE value of 0.0696 suggests a slightly higher average deviation compared to the other models.

+These results demonstrate the effectiveness of the machine learning models in predicting the percentage of the population affected by mental disorders in different countries.
+Both the Random Forest and Decision Tree Regression models outperformed the Linear Regression and Ridge Regression models, showcasing their ability to capture complex relationships within the data.
+However, all models achieved high R-squared scores, indicating their overall success in explaining the variation in mental disorder prevalence.
+The low RMSE values across the models further indicate the accuracy of their predictions.

 ## Model Integration